grgzmy/conuhacks/README.md

 Visit https://conuhacks.appdirectondemand.com/register and follow the instructions.
 You will be asked to enter a valid URI.
 Our server will periodically make requests to all registered endpoints.

-You will receive a secret key.
-Keep it to yourself!
+**You will receive a secret key.
+Don't lose it and keep it to yourself!**

 ## Response